NOESIS JOURNAL (since 1972) – Romanian Academy Publishing House – ISSN 1223-4249; Year 2022 – Celebration 5o years

 The topics of papers and studies must be according to the objectives established by the Regulations of CRIFST but other topics will be considered at the extent of the importance of the articles content for the History and Philosophy of Science and Technique.

-The papers are to be written in foreign languages, either English or French, in MS Word ’97 or more recent, Standard A4 (Top 2 cm, bottom 2 cm, left 3 cm, right 3 cm, gutter 0 cm, header 0.8 cm, footer 0.8 cm) font Times New Roman 14.
+- The papers are to be written in English or French, in MS Word ’97 or more recent, Standard A4 (Top 2 cm, bottom 2 cm, left 3 cm, right 3 cm, gutter 0 cm, header 0.8 cm, footer 0.8 cm) font Times New Roman 12, Justify, line space: Single.

-Each paper will be submitted in two forms: printed and on an electronic support (disks, CD etc.).
-One must not use Endnotes.
+Each paper will be submitted on line in two forms: pdf and doc.

-For acronyms one does not use points: MP, USA
+- For acronyms one does not use points; for instance: MP, USA

-Each line of references should mention: last name, first name of author(s), publishing year, title, pages, publishing house, place of publishing, ISBN
+- Each line of references should mention: last name, first name of author(s), title, pages, publishing house, place of publishing, publishing year, pages.

 Photos are to be rendered as JPG.